Maharashtra Assembly Elections 2019: Top contests

 Aaditya Thackeray

 Aaditya Thackeray, the son of Shiv Sena chief Uddhav Thackeray is making debut.
+The 29-year-old is the first from the Thackeray family to make debut in electoral politics.
 He is contesting from the party stronghold of Worli constituency in Central Mumbai.

 Ashok Chavan